Freedom Hill Horse Rescue's

 Kristy Alvarez has loved horses ever since she can remember.
 She still feels like that horse crazy girl from years ago that always thought about horses, but now those thoughts come with a strong purpose.
 Her desire is to help rescued and unwanted horses in any way that she can and in return utilize those horses to help people find hope, strength and healing in their lives.

 Kristy, along with her husband, Daniel, founded Desire Ministries in 2006, a non-profit charitable organization where people help horses and horses help people through various Equine Assisted Activities and Therapy programs.
-She is eager to combine the forces of these two wonderful organizations.
+She is eager to combine the mission of these two wonderful organizations into one strong force in the community and horse industry.

 Kristy is certified by the Equine Assisted Growth and Learning Association to conduct Equine Assisted Psychotherapy and Equine Assisted Learning.
 She is also certified by the Certified Horsemanship Association as a horseback riding instructor.
 Kristy is a former private school teacher, a mentor, a horse enthusiast, a member of the Maryland Horse Council and Parelli Natural Horsemanship, and has been a participant on the National Capital Adult Equestrian League.